Chromecast’s ability to stream movies, TV shows, music, and more from any TV is pretty cool. You can also Cast from your computer to your TV.

-It’s not complex, and it lets you turn your TV into a giant monitor you can control from your computer or mobile device.
+You can also turn your TV into a giant monitor that you can control from your computer or mobile device.
 You can Cast your phone screen, a browser tab from your computer, or media from your device to your TV.

 If you’re looking for how to set up a basic Chrome Casting, here’s Google’s guide.
 This post will show you, step by step, how to Cast directly from a Chrome tab to any device you want.

 What is Chrome Casting a tab good for?

 Casting a tab from Chrome is useful when you want to Cast mainly static content, like photos from Dropbox, OneDrive, or Google Drive.
 It’s also good for viewing a website at a larger scale without the pixelation and rescaling you encounter when you zoom in.

 If you want to display a presentation on a larger monitor, Chromecasting a tab a great choice.